-IGR Licensing staff members conduct informational and consultative meetings and workshops with First Nations governments and on-reserve charities.
-Our meetings and workshops include information on how to apply for charitable gaming licenses and reporting.
-The graph below illustrates the purposes of the meetings and workshops conducted in the fiscal year 2019-2020.
+IGR Licensing staff members continued to conduct informational and consultative meetings with on-reserve charities.
+Our meetings this year focused on reporting as requested by the charity.
+The graph below illustrates the purposes of the meetings and workshops conducted in the fiscal year 2021-2022.